healthysustainablecities/global-indicators/documentation/readme.md

 ##### Indicators-
 Indicators will be produced based on network analysis of sample points in urban areas of cities, with two output scales: a 250 meter hexagonal grid (for plotting the within city spatial distribution of measures); and city level summary.
-The set of indicators chosen for calculation include:
+The set of indicators chosen for calculation include are included in the following chart Population per square kilometre
-- A walkability index (within city, and between city versions)
+- Street connectivity per square kilometre
+- Access to supermarkets within 500 metres
+- Access to convenience stores within 500 metres
+- Access to a public transport stop (any mode) within 500 metres
+- Access to public open space (e.g. parks) within 500 metres
-- Percent of population with access to frequent* public transport within 500 meters (* where frequency data is available)
+- Access to a frequent public transport stop (any mode) within 500 metres
+- Daily Living Score within 500 metres (within and across cities)
-- Percent of population with access to public open space Walkability is calculated as a composite score using local neighborhood measures of population density, street connectivity, and land use mix.
+    - The Daily Living Score is a composite of the different land use indicators.
 We use a score for proximal access to daily living amenities (fresh food, convenience, and public transport) as proxy measure for land use mix, which would otherwise be a challenge to calculate on a global scale.
+- Walkability scores (within and across cities)
+    - Walkability is calculated as a composite score using local neighborhood measures of population density, street connectivity, and land use mix.

 ##### Study Regions-
 The analysis area for each city included in the Global Livability Indicators project was constructed using the inter- section of a city administrative boundary (supplied by collaborators via a Google Form survey or acquired by the researchers independently) and urban centers identified by the Global Human Settlements project.